Trusted WordPress tutorials, when you need them most.

 With that done, you can add a subject line and change the text in the email body.

-To create a more personalized email, it’s a good idea to use a mix of plain text and tokens by following the same process described above.
+To create a more personalized email, it’s a good idea to use a mix of plain text and merge tags by following the same process described above.

 Adding a coupon to your WooCommerce email